isabella232/training-workshop/instructions/README.md

 A new Space inside the Octopus Deploy workshop training Cloud instance has been created for you.
 This is where you'll spend most of your time performing the tasks that make up the workshop lessons.

 https://octopus-training.octopus.app/app#/[space-id]

+You can get into this by logging in with your Octopus Google account.

 ## Azure Web Sites